3MAH/simcoon/docs/simulation/ml_lstm.rst

 :mod:`simcoon.ml` implements recurrent constitutive cells: networks that map a strain history to the stress, whose internal state plays the role of the internal variables.
-Two cells share one interface, one UMAT wrapper and one fedoo law:
+Three cells share one interface, one UMAT wrapper and one fedoo law:

 * :class:`simcoon.ml.StressLSTM`, the stress LSTM of Danoun, Prulière and Chemisky [Danoun2022]_, [Danoun2024]_ (reference PyTorch implementation:
-  *StressLSTM*): a gated network, the most expressive of the two;
+  *StressLSTM*): a gated network, the most expressive of the three;
-* :class:`simcoon.ml.LMSC`, the linearized minimal state cell of Bonatti and Mohr [BonattiMohr2022]_: stationary, self-consistent and rate-independent by construction, with a closed-form algorithmic tangent and a state two orders of magnitude smaller.
+* :class:`simcoon.ml.LMSC`, the linearized minimal state cell of Bonatti and Mohr [BonattiMohr2022]_: stationary, self-consistent and rate-independent by construction, with a closed-form algorithmic tangent and a state two orders of magnitude smaller;
+* :class:`simcoon.ml.ArcSSM`, the LMSC update stacked in layers whose coefficients are selected by the input and the layer below — a structured state-space model in arc length, in the spirit of [Barreira2026]_: the same guarantees, and a training that is parallel over the sequence.

 A cell is trained in PyTorch and then used as a constitutive law by the simcoon solver, by ``sim.umat`` and by finite-element codes.